-To balance your yoga practice it is important to balance yin and yang, recovery and activity.
-But what does this mean?
-And why is yin yoga of such importance?
-In this blog post I will guide you through the concept of yin and yang and how yin yoga may help you find balance, inside and out.
+To find balance in our yoga practice it is important to balance yin, recovery, and yang, activity.
+In this blog post I will guide you through the practice of yin yoga, the concept of yin and yang, and explain how yin yoga may help you release tension and find balance in life.

 Our world’s biggest problem is not poverty, drugs, fear of war, or hunger.
 It is tension.
 All kinds of tension lead to all kinds of imbalances and insecurities.
 If one knows how to free oneself from tension, one has the solution to one’s problems in life.
 If you are able to balance your tensions, you then automatically learn how to balance your emotions, anger, and passions.